 First, dye handpieces reduce the power of the laser considerably.
 Because they alter the wavelength of the laser after the light is generated, they cause most of the power to be wasted — either refracted into unusable wavelengths or converted into heat.
 This, in turn, means the laser is weaker and less able to break up ink particles or penetrate deep into your skin.

 Second, dye handpieces create a smaller useable spot size compared to a dedicated laser.
-Most dye handpieces create a beam only 2×2 millimeters across (just one-sixteenth the size of our ruby laser spot size!).
+Most dye handpieces create a beam only 2×2 millimeters across.
 That means every treatment with a dye handpiece requires sixteen times as many pulses to treat an area of the same size.
 It also means the laser has trouble targeting past the outer layer of skin, making deep or stubborn tattoos almost impossible to treat.

 Third, dye handpieces have a lower repeat rate — the number of times the laser can pulse in a second.
 Lower repeat rates mean longer, more drawn-out treatments.
 Combined with the smaller spot size of a dye handpiece, dedicated-wavelength lasers can be up to 32 times faster.